qt-ami3/nordRice-hyprland-niri/README.md

 ### Disclaimer!

+spotify uses spicetify's Comfy theme by BYRI4, ohItsTom, and kyrie25. setup spicetify, install the theme, and select nord under the drop-down box next to the "search exstensions" box.

 Because of the volitile and unique nature of a users Zen browser config, aswell as safety concerns, I will not be including a guide or any files to my Zen config.
 However, achieving a similar look is possible with minimal effort;

 Go to zen browser settings; and search "color" change the website appearence to dark and set website contrast to custon.
 Under custom, select manage colors;